 Architecture and Design Study Center

 The Lily Auchincloss Study Center for Architecture and Design allows researchers access to reference materials related to the Museum’s collection of architectural drawings, models, and photographs, as well as design objects, graphics, and the Mies van der Rohe Archive.
-By appointment Wednesday and Thursday, 11:00 a.m.–5:00 p.m.
-For more information, email firstname.lastname@example.org.
+The Study Center is open by appointment only.
+For more information, email [email protected].

 Drawings and Prints Study Center

 At the Abby Aldrich Rockefeller Drawings and Prints Study Center, researchers can access the Museum’s extensive collection of works on paper, including drawings, prints, illustrated books, artists’ books, and multiples.
 Curatorial files on works may also be available for consultation.
-Open to individuals by appointment only, Monday and Wednesday, 2:00–5:00 p.m. (please review visit guidelines.
-All course visit requests for the fall 2017 academic semester are due by August 18, 2017, and all course visit requests for the spring 2018 academic semester are due by January 12, 2018.
+Open to individuals by appointment only, Mondays and Wednesdays, 1:00–3:30 p.m.
+(Please review visit guidelines).
+To request an appointment please fill out the online form.
+All course visit requests for the fall 2022 academic semester are due by August 1, 2022, and requests for the spring 2023 semester are due by January 6, 2023.
 (Please review course visit guidelines).
-To request an appointment please fill out the online form.
-For more information, please email: email@example.com.
+For more information, please email: [email protected].

 Painting and Sculpture Study Center

-The Joseph and Sylvia Slifka Painting and Sculpture Study Center maintains files on more than 3,400 paintings and sculptures in the Museum’s collection.
+The Joseph and Sylvia Slifka Painting and Sculpture Study Center maintains files on more than 3,600 paintings and sculptures in the Museum’s collection.
 Material on individual works may include archival photographs, label and catalog texts, press clippings, press releases, and correspondence.
-By appointment Wednesday and Thursday, 11:00 a.m.–5:00 p.m.
-Call (212) 708-9653 or email: firstname.lastname@example.org.
+By appointment Wednesday and Thursday, 1:00–4:00 p.m.
+Call (212) 708-9653 or email: [email protected].

 Photography Study Center

 Researchers can use the Erna and Victor Hasselblad Photography Study Center to consult photographs from the Museum’s collection.
-The Study Center is available by appointment only, on Mondays from 2pm-5pm, October through May.
-Class visits should be booked at least 3 months in advance.
-Please note that only 15 people, including the teachers may be present in the room at one time.
-Individual appointments should be made at least 4 weeks in advance.
-To request an appointment please fill out the online form.
-For more information, please email: email@example.com.
+The Study Center is available by appointment only, on Wednesdays from 1pm-4pm, October through May.
+Individual appointments should be made at least 4 weeks in advance, classes have to be approved at least 3 months in advance.
+To request an appointment please fill out the online form and review the Study Center guidelines.
+For more information, please email: [email protected].

-The Media and Performance Art Study Center facilitates viewings of collection works and provides access to selected related documentation.
-The Study Center is open by appointment only, Monday–Friday, 10:30 a.m.–4:30 p.m, with a minimum of four weeks advance notice.
+The Media and Performance Study Center facilitates viewings of collection works and provides access to selected related documentation.
+The Study Center is open by appointment only, Wednesday–Thursday, 1:00–4:00 p.m., with a minimum of four weeks advance notice.
 Contact the Study Center using the online form.

 Film Study Center